Subham-Maity/fullstack_advance/README/NOTE.md

     - V1(Async Thunk and AXIOS ) and V2 (RTK Query and js-cookie and AXIOS)—For storing the access token and refresh token (Both implementations are correct, but V2 is the best practice)
   - **Recovery**
     - OTP to reset password
+    - OTP verification

   - **Reset**
     - Formik Validation
     - Toast (initialValues, validate)
     - Error Handling (Yup)
     - Types (validation.ts)
+    - Reset Password using API
+    - Handle the error (API)
+    - Handle the ResetSession (API)

   - **Register (Register User)**
     - Convert: convert the file to a Base64 string